maudeve-it/ST7735S-STM32/README.md

 > warranty of any kind.
 There is no guarantee of fitness for any particular application,
 > and no guarantee of completeness and correctness.
 > By downloading and using these materials the user accepts all risks associated with the
-> construction and use of the circuits and devices described.
+> construction and use of the circuits and devices described.<br>
-> Fonts licence:
-> Fonts are provided by STMicroelectronics.
+> Fonts licence: <br> Fonts are provided by STMicroelectronics.
 Licencing inside the fons ".c" files.
 ---

 ## NOTES